alo9507/JustKeepClicking/content/blog/auth/index.md

 3: If I refresh my AuthSession in one process, I want that new AuthSession to be propogated to everywhere else, god forbid a stale one is used.

 If the above three criteria are not true, you may be better off just injecting through initializers or setters as need as needed and spare yourself the trouble of Singletons.

-(e.g. testing, which we'll cover in Part III).
+Singletons are notoriously untestable.
+We'll cover how to keep things testable in Part III.
+(Hint: It involves initializer injection of a MockAuthManager.)

-The honor of the Singleton now upheld, lets create a construct, simply called Auth, that will be the consuming code's entry point to a singleton AuthManager, owner of the one and only AuthSession.
+The honor of the Singleton now upheld, lets create a construct, simply called `Auth`. `Auth` will be responsible for two things:

+1. Owning the singleton AuthManager, and by extension the single true AuthSession
+2. Providing an entry point for configuring which RemoteAuthProvider implementation the consuming code would like to use

+Here's the [struct](https://docs.swift.org/swift-book/LanguageGuide/ClassesAndStructures.html) (for non-Swifters, thinking of this as a class is non-lossy for our purposes):

 <div class="impl">